SteveShelnanMa/SteveShelnanMa.github.io/_pages/about.md

 I'm Xiaonan (pronouced "Shel-nan"), or Steve.
 I am a PhD candidate in economics at the University of Rochester.

-My research includes macroeconomics and labor economics.
-I'm also interested in network science and its application in economics.
+I am interested in macroeconomics and labor economics.

 My CV ([pdf](https://SteveShelnanMa.github.io/CV/cv.pdf))